techforspace/sentinel/README.md

 If you are looking for additional information about the installation of snappy, please refer to the [official dedicated page](https://senbox.atlassian.net/wiki/display/SNAP/Configure+Python+to+use+the+SNAP-Python+%28snappy%29+interface) on the SNAP Developer Guide website.

 You can also contact us for additional questions through our website or using this address: contact at techforspace.com

+## Licensing

+The source code of our tutorials is available under the MIT license, about which you can find more information [here](https://tldrlegal.com/license/mit-license).
+The documentation associated to the tutorials is available under the Creative Commons License 4.0 (CC BY 4.0), presented in details on the [official website](https://creativecommons.org/licenses/by/4.0/).